-December - Penn State President Bryce Jordan formed a President's planning committee for Martin Luther King, Jr. recognition.
+December - Penn State President Bryce Jordan forms the President's planning committee for Martin Luther King, Jr. recognition.
 Dr. James B. Stewart, director of the Black Studies Program at that time, served as the inaugural chair.
 The result was the Annual Martin Luther King, Jr. Commemoration, which includes various university and community events on and around the official Martin Luther King, Jr. holiday.

-1986 - January 20 - The Black Student Coalition Against Racism (BSCAR) forms two days after the University Board of Trustees voted against divesting its South African-related financial holdings.
-BSCAR, led by Chairman Carlton Waterhouse, would organize 13 African American student groups to boycott the University's minority recruitment efforts in hopes of pressuring the Board of Trustees into reconsidering their decision.
+1986 - January 20 - The Black Student Coalition Against Racism (BSCAR) forms two days after the university Board of Trustees voted against divesting its South African-related financial holdings.
+BSCAR, led by Chairman Carlton Waterhouse, would organize 13 African American student groups to boycott the university's minority recruitment efforts in hopes of pressuring the Board of Trustees into reconsidering their decision.

 February - Black Graduate Student Association (BGSA) is established to provide "a cross-academic line-and-support network" for African American graduate students.
-On December 4, the BGSA was granted a charter by the Graduate Student Association.
-At the time there were estimated 275 - 300 African American graduate students at the University.
-Elizabeth Lewis-Brooks, Andrew Jackson, Catherine Lyons, Morgan Laury, Laverne Gyant, Lennox Jackson and Jacqueline Smith were among the founders of the group.
+On December 4, 1986, the BGSA was granted a charter by the Graduate Student Association.
+At the time there were estimated to be 275 - 300 African American graduate students at the university.
+Elizabeth Lewis-Brooks, Andrew Jackson, Catherine Lyons, Morgan Laury, Laverne Gyant, Lennox Jackson, Jacqueline Smith and John Barnes were among the founders of the group.

-February 9 - Gina Redmond is crowned "Miss Penn State 1986," the first African American to hold that title.
-The freshman performed a dramatic monologue from a Stephen King novel during the talent portion of the pageant.
+February 9 - Gina Redmond is crowned "Miss Penn State 1986," the first

+African American to hold that title.
+The freshman telecommunications major performed a dramatic monologue from a Stephen King novel during the talent portion of the pageant, and won the swimsuit competition.
+Redmond, from West Chester, PA received a \$250 scholarship, various prizes from local businesses, and the right to compete in the Miss Pennsylvania pageant.
+The competition, held at the Schwab Auditorium, was sponsored by Pi Lambda Phi fraternity and WQWK 97-FM radio station.

-March 10 - South African style "shanties" are erected near Willard Building by the Black Student Coalition Against Racism (BSCAR) and the Committee for Justice in South Africa to protest the University's business holdings in South African related companies.
+March 10 - South African style "shanties" are erected near Willard Building by the Black Student Coalition Against Racism (BSCAR) and the Committee for Justice in South Africa to protest the university's business holdings in South African related companies.
 The shantytown was meant to "demonstrate the living conditions of Blacks in South Africa" according to BSCAR Chairman, Carlton Waterhouse.
-The University would wait until April 29 to remove the shanties.
+The university would wait until April 29 to remove the shanties.

-March 19 - The Black Student Coalition Against Racism and The Committee For Justice in South Africa occupy the office of University President Bryce Jordan for 2 hours and 23 minutes to protest the University's investments in South Africa.
+March 19 - The Black Student Coalition Against Racism and The Committee for Justice in South Africa occupy the office of University President Bryce Jordan for 2 hours and 23 minutes to protest the University's investments in South Africa.